qteatime/kate/docs/source/user/manual/security/sandboxing.rst

 Cartridges cannot access the internet, they cannot access your camera, or your microphone, or your location, or any other feature your device happens to have.
 These restrictions are enforced for both security and privacy.
-Without them, there's not much damage a cartridge can do, even if it turns out to be malicious.
+Without them there's not much damage a cartridge can do, even if it turns out to be malicious.

-By doing this, Kate makes it possible for you to download any ``.kart`` file, from anywhere, install it in the emulator, and play the game without having to be as careful as with native executables.
+By doing this Kate makes it possible for you to download any ``.kart`` file, from anywhere, install it in the emulator, and play the game without having to be as careful as with native executables.
 This sandbox is about mitigating any possible damage (and all material damage), rather than